-The initial evaluation of the fertility factors of both the male and female are key in order to properly assess which method is the right choice for a particular patient/couple.
+The initial evaluation of the fertility factors for both the male and female are key in order to properly assess which method of treatment is the right choice for a particular patient/couple.
 The evaluation process can be done quickly, efficiently and thoroughly; often all in one day.

 There are four basic fertility treatment options available:

 In some cases, after the initial evaluation has been completed, the best approach for the patient/couple is simply, hands off, wait and see.

 Ovulation induction is simply the use of medications (pills or shots) to induce follicle growth and development with subsequent ovulation.
 This method of treatment is appropriate when there is an ovulation dysfunction, usually an easily diagnosable condition.
 In already ovulatory patients, these medications (namely shots) can be used to induce multiple ovulations, increasing the chance that one egg makes it.
 This does increase the risk of high-order multiple pregnancy; however, simple monitoring can minimize this risk.
 Unfortunately, these medications are often used when not appropriate and therefore have dismal success.
 Definite situations where this would not be a recommended course of treatment would be for those involving tubal factor(s) and severe male factor(s).

 Overall, ovulation induction has a low reported success rate due to the above discussed issues and ultimately is not very cost-effective versus IVF.